 Unfortunately, there are people on the edges who desire to punish her further.
 After Soo-Hyun is released from prison, she aims to live a better life for her deceased son.
 However, the people in her life don’t have her best interests at heart.
 Despite innocent reasons for checking in on Seo-Yul after getting out of prison, the young man doesn’t reciprocate her good intentions.
 In Wonderful World, it’s best to assume there’s nothing wonderful about the characters in this series.

 Played with an air of mystery, Cha Eun-Woo’s Seo-Yul is an enigma.
 At times, he is almost emotionless, bottling up everything instead of addressing the trauma of his parents’ deaths.
 This proves a sharp contrast with actress Kim Nam-Joo.
 Her Soo-Hyun wears her heart on her sleeve.
 She dances on a razor’s edge, where, at any moment, she can be pushed back off again.
-It is these two performances that hold Wonderful World together, even when twist after twist disorients.
+These two performances hold Wonderful World together, even when twist after twist disorients.

 These two come into direct conflict because of Seo-Hyul’s grief.
 Caught in a web of lies, he fixates on Seo-Hyun as the orchestrator of his own misery.
 Each bomb drop aimed at breaking Seo-Hyun down is a result of his own misguided revenge.
-In Wonderful World and its many reveals, it is plain to see that grief transformed into revenge leads both deliverer and recipient down a dark path.
+In Wonderful World, and its many reveals, it is plain to see that grief is transformed into revenge, which leads both the deliverer and the recipient down a dark path.
 It is no wonder Seo-Hyun and Seo-Hyul create compelling foils for one another.

 Despite how these two characters dance around one another, Wonderful World sinks under the weight of its storytelling.
 Uneven pacing creates episodes that drag and race, creating a cadence that feels more unnatural than not.
 A mid-season sink makes it more difficult for things to move along.